 The length is 21".
 By placing it about 10" high from the floor, your cat will get that stretch he is longing for.
 This image is a perfect way to see how it fits the height requirement.
 I think I might even add a little more height just so Finnegan can stretch up completely.
 Better yet, having two of them staggered in length side by side so he as options is what I will probably do.

-What type of scratching post do cats like?
+What type of scratching post for my cat should I make?

 The ones you make for them!